waysidemapping/heirloom-map-tiles/README.md

 ### What's with the name?

 An [heirloom](https://en.wikipedia.org/wiki/Heirloom_plant) (pronounced *AIR-loom* in the US) is a rare varietal of fruit, vegetable, etc. that is typically homegrown rather than produced for agribusiness.
 Likewise, Heirloom tiles are homegrown map tiles meant for specialty use rather than mass-market deployment.

+## License

+This repository is distributed under the [MIT license](https://github.com/waysidemapping/heirloom-map-tiles/blob/main/LICENSE).
+Dependencies are subject to their respective licenses.